ryfu2/Fall2024ECE445Team33/Ryan/Readme.md

 ## **October 21**
 - **Task:** PCB testing and debugging.
 - **Summary:** Conducted initial testing of the PCB.
+The first version of the PCB cannot be programmed, hence we had to redesign a new PCB version with the EN pin controlled by a button.
 Identified issues with the circuits and spent time troubleshooting, documenting problems for future fixes.

 ## **October 28**
 - **Task:** PCB voice input and output testing.